-10 According to Rose and Borz (2016), 'dissatisfaction with the performance of national government pushes in two opposing directions, depending on the cause' (p.
+&lt;sup>11 According to Rose and Borz (2016), 'dissatisfaction with the performance of national government pushes in two opposing directions, depending on the cause' (p.
 379).
 In countries where indicators of 'quality of government' in general (e.g. corruption, transparency, etc.) are historically poor, support for further political integration is stronger.
 This finding is in line with the 'comparative yardstick' literature mentioned above in connection with the accession countries.
 By contrast, opposition is stronger in countries where bad economic performance is more salient and is projected onto European responsibilities.

-11 As a matter of fact, the countries in this quadrant by and large fit the characteristics favouring further integration vis-à-vis home country dissatisfaction found by Rose and Borz (2016) and Desmet et al. (2012).
-It is worth noting that, as also reported by Guiso et al. (2014), this was the prevalent attitude in several old accession countries (like Italy, Spain, Portugal, Greece) before they joined the EZ, and that have now moved to the EU-W/H-W quadrant.
+&lt;sup>12 As a matter of fact, the countries in this quadrant by and large fit the characteristics favouring further integration vis-à-vis home country dissatisfaction found by Rose and Borz (2016) and Desmet et al. (2012).
+It is worth noting that, as also reported by Guiso et al. (2016), this was the prevalent attitude in several old accession countries (like Italy, Spain, Portugal, Greece) before they joined the EZ, and that have now moved to the EU-W/H-W quadrant.

-$^{^{12}}$ Each being the sum of 'totally disagree/agree' and 'tend to disagree/agree'.
+&lt;sup>13 Each being the sum of 'totally disagree/agree' and 'tend to disagree/agree'.